The Guide to Investing in USA – Beginner Real Estate Investor

 - Reluctant to get out of comfort zone

-I spoke to someone recently who owns industrial buildings in the city she lives in.
+I spoke to someone recently who owns industrial buildings in the city she calls home.

 She is still buying industrial building when there is no new industry coming into the area.